hashicorp/terraform-provider-aws/docs/add-a-new-function.md

 ### Fill out the function parameter(s) and return value

-The function struct's `Defintion` method will document the expected parameters and return value.
+The function struct's `Definition` method will document the expected parameters and return value.
 Parameter names and return values should be specified in `camel_case`.

 ```go